 Michael Shive writes articles about ammunition and personal defense.

-A top tip.
-When out and about in a lightweight configuration, want a massive ammunition loadout and if you want near-perfect accuracy at ranges at 500 yards or more, I recommend the 5.56x45mm aka .223 Remington.
+A top tip: when out and about in a lightweight configuration, if you want a massive ammunition loadout and if you want near-perfect accuracy at ranges at 500 yards or more, I recommend the 5.56x45mm aka .223 Remington.

 If, however, you are at ranges of 100-300 yards and want to knock down your enemy in one shot, I recommend the 6.8x43mm Remington SPC (Special Purpose Cartridge).

 Ladies and gents, loyal readers of my blog, mates of class and friends of old, today on the blog is one of my favorite topics: Ammunition.

 In the 1950s, the U.S. Army was looking to replace the still heavier .308 Winchester (7.62x51mm NATO) which replaced the aging WWII cartridge, the .30-06 (7.62x63mm).
 Remington was called by ArmaLite and Springfield to develop a Small-Caliber/High-Velocity (SVHC) bullet from CONARC (Continental Army Command) requirements which ended up being a .222 Remington and a .224 Springfield.
 Springfield, though, was forced to drop out of the CONARC competition, leaving Remington to make and supply the ammunition.
 To prevent confusion between the .222 and .224, the bullet was finally renamed to .223 Remington.
 Which is now the mainstay and backbone bullet of U.S armed forces and armed forces around the world and NATO.